 It’s a pretty cold morning today for the end of February.
 My vantage pro2 recorded a low of 14.1 and the coldest it’s recorded this year has been 8 so it’s not that far off.
 Yesterday was chilly too.
 The wind made it feel even colder.
 It’s just a little more wasted cold.
 Today we should see a clipper move through the area but most of the snow will be to the north.

-We ended up with an inch or two of snow this morning before the precipitation shut off.
-I can’t really complain, its more than I had expected.
+We ended up getting an inch or two of snow this morning.
+I guess a little snow is better than none.

 Well this last storm was one of those times where the cold air just hangs tough at the surface.
 We ended up below freezing here until about 11am with freezing rain.
 Some of it was heavy.
 Cold air damming sure is fun to watch in action.
 It was a good thing state college issued the ice storm warning.
 The roads seemed to mostly stay wet but it was really accumulating on the trees and wires and other things.